MatrixCodeDE/pixelframe/README.md

 ### Contribution

 If you want to improve this repository, feel free to contribute. \
-Please comment your changes properly and run the following script before committing:
+Please install `dev-requirement.txt`, comment your changes properly and run the following script before committing:

 ```shell
 python3 -m black .